Intensive Prayer Unit

 The completed form is directed to the Pastoral Care Department and then to a specific prayer-giver in a participating local congregation.
 The prayer-giver agrees to pray for the anonymous patient daily for 15 days.

 For many, prayer is communication to a higher power when all else seems powerless.
 Prayer can offer any of us hope and healing in the darkest times.
 Prayer helps us to reach out to something greater and wiser than our limited selves.

 The Intensive Prayer Unit is ecumenical and voluntary.
 It is not meant to take the place of a patient's church or family.
 Prayers for the patients and families are lifted up by strangers out of love and a genuine sense of faith in God's healing power.

-For more discussion about meeting the patient's spiritual needs, please read the following threads in my blog:
+For more discussion about meeting the patient's spiritual needs, please read the following articles:

 The Nurse's Role in Providing Spiritual Care - Is It OK to Pray?

 What is Parish Nursing?Last edit by Joe V on Jan 14, '15